Lawrence Stephen

 Lawrence Stephen (died 22 March 2006) was a political figure from the Pacific nation of Nauru.

 Political role

-Lawrence Stephen served as a Member of the Parliament of Nauru from 1971 to 1977.

-He subsequently served a second period as a Member of Parliament from 1980 to 1986, as well as a third period from 1992 to 1995.
+Lawrence Stephen served as a Member of the Parliament of Nauru from 1971 to 1977, again from 1980 to 1986, and for a third time from 1992 to 1995.

 Role in sport

 He was involved for many years with the Nauru National Olympic Committee, and served as its General Secretary.

 Family

+Stephen was a member of the Eamwit tribe.
 One of Nauru's aspiring sportsmen during this period was his son Marcus Stephen who became a champion weightlifter, before embarking on a political career.
 He became President of Nauru in 2007.

 Death

 Stephen died on 22 March 2006.